NosytLabs/nosytlabs.com/src/content/services/3d-printing-services.md

 - Any special requirements

 **2. We Review**:
-- Check printability on Ender 3 Max Neo
+- Verify printability on Ender 3 Max Neo
 - Estimate material cost and print time
 - Suggest optimizations if needed
-- Quote final price
+- Provide final quote

 **3. We Print**:
 - Optimize print orientation